nicholaswmin/automap/README.md

 Additionally, there's a simple Lua script which allows something akin to a [`mget`][mget], but for hashes.

-These methods are considered enough in ensuring updates are both performant and [atomic][atomic][^1].
+These methods ensure updates are both performant and [atomic][atomic][^1].

 #### Fetch

-In contrast, fetching an object graph is not entirely atomic.
+In contrast, fetching an object graph is not atomic.
 The part that breaks this guarantee is only when fetching the final root object.
 This is fixable but currently it is not.